javascript-tutorial/en.javascript.info/1-js/05-data-types/10-date/article.md

     The number of milliseconds that has passed since the beginning of 1970 is called a *timestamp*.

-    It is a lightweight numeric representation of a date.
-We can always create a date from a timestamp using `new Date(timestamp)` and convert the existing `Date` object to a timestamp, there's a `date.getTime()` method (see below).
+    It's a lightweight numeric representation of a date.
+We can always create a date from a timestamp using `new Date(timestamp)` and convert the existing `Date` object to a timestamp using the `date.getTime()` method (see below).

 `new Date(datestring)`
-: If there is a single argument and it's a string, then it is parsed with the `Date.parse` algorithm (see below).
+: If there is a single argument, and it's a string, then it is parsed with the `Date.parse` algorithm (see below).

     ```js run
     let date = new Date("2017-01-26");
-    alert( date ); // Thu Jan 26 2017 ...
+    alert(date); // Thu Jan 26 2017 ...
     ```

 `new Date(year, month, date, hours, minutes, seconds, ms)`